negrinho/deep_architect/containers/README.md

 [CPU](https://www.cs.cmu.edu/~negrinho/darch/containers/darch-py27-cpu.img)
  and for the
 [GPU](https://www.cs.cmu.edu/~negrinho/darch/containers/darch-py27-gpu.img).
+These containers can be moved to your local machine and used to run a Python script (provided that you have Singularity installed) as `./$CONTAINER_PATH $SCRIPT_PATH`.
+To open a bash shell inside the container, do `singularity shell $CONTAINER_PATH`.

 To run a Singularity container with GPU support, use the `--nv` flag, e.g., `singularity shell --nv py27-gpu.img`.